AP2679/defi-cw1/README.md

 # Decentralized Pokemon Card NFT Project
-This project is a Decentralized Application (dApp) deployed on a local Hardhat testnet, using the Ethereum ERC721 contract standard.
+This project is a Decentralized Application (dApp) deployed on a local Hardhat testnet, using the **Ethereum ERC721** contract standard.
-The frontend for this project is implemented through `next.js`, a react-based framework.
+The frontend for this project is implemented through **Next.js**, a react-based framework.